El Camino Image courtesy of jmgarzo

 On my second camino on May 2001, I took along a small mini-disc recorder, a Sony MZ-G750, and a stereo microphone to try and record some of the fabulous sounds I heard on my first camino.
 Although I did not get the snoring, I recorded most of the other characteristic sounds that can be heard.
 They are all in MP3 format which I hope you can use.

-There has probably been hundreds of books written about the Camino de Santiago.
+There has probably been hundreds of books written about the Camino.
 The earliest known book called the Codex Calixtinus, which was written sometime in the 12th Century about the Camino Frances and is kept in the Cathedral of Santiago de Compostela.
 This Medieval Pilgrims guide is still available today along with many other books written since.
 I have attempted to cover some of my favourite Camino books and travel guides on the Camino books page.

 I have listed some links to old websites that inspired me over the years.
 When I started walking the Camino the Internet was brand new and so there was not much available, but here are some of the sites that moved and informed me all those years ago.
 Some are not online any more, but those that are still around are listed on the About page.